DhruvilShah99/Daily-Updates/README.md

 2. Write a Java program to find the maximum and minimum value node from a circular linked list

 3. Write a C Program to print the sum of boundary elements of a matrix

+# 11 June coding updates

+1. Java program to find the nodes which are at the maximum distance in a Binary Tree

+2. Python Program to Convert a string to all uppercase if it contains at least 2 uppercase characters in the first 4 characters